 As for the I/O, you get four USB 3.0 ports, four USB 2.0 ports, a LAN port, three audio 3.5 mm jacks, a Dual-Link DVI-D port, an HDMI port and the legacy PS/2 port.
 As for the slots, you get two PCIe 3.0 X16 slots and one PCIe 3.0 X1 slot.
 Moreover, you get an M.2 slot, although we will advise you to use SATA storage devices if you are tight on budget.

-As for the price of the motherboard is concerned, it is one of the cheapest B450 motherboards in the market and even then it often goes on sale, which makes it a really attractive product.
+As for the price of the motherboard is concerned, it is one of the cheapest B450 motherboards in the market, and even then it often goes on sale, which makes it a beautiful product.

 Overall, the capabilities of this motherboard exceed the requirements of most budget gamers and you will be fine using this motherboard for even high-end builds.